-In accordance with Title 11-52-77 of the Alabama Code, as amended and the Zoning Ordinance of the City of Auburn, notice is hereby given that the Planning Commission of the City of Auburn will hold a public hearing on Monday, January 25, 2021 at 5:00 p.m., Central Time, by means of the Zoom video conferencing web application, to consider the following:
+In accordance with Title 11-52-77 of the Alabama Code, as amended and the Zoning Ordinance of the City of Auburn, notice is hereby given that the City Council of the City of Auburn will hold a public hearing on Tuesday, February 16, 2021 at 7:00 p.m., in the Council Chambers of the Auburn Public Safety Department, 141 North Ross Street, to consider the following:

 Homestay: A home occupation in which an individual who owns a dwelling and uses it as his or her permanent residence hires out such dwelling, or any portion thereof, as lodging.

 Occupancy, Residential: For purposes of this zoning ordinance, this term refers to the number of persons who may reside together within one (1) dwelling unit, as a single housekeeping unit.
 See “family.”